Analysis | The state legislative battles to watch in 2020

 In Wisconsin, they have a Democratic governor, but Republicans are trying to win a veto-proof majority in the state legislature that will give them even more control over the mapmaking process.

 Ohio voters recently approved a constitutional amendment to try to reduce gerrymandering, but the Republican-controlled state legislature still controls the process.
-Democrats are trying to break a supermajority there just to have a little bit more of a say.
+Democrats are trying to break a supermajority there just to have a bit more of a say.

-A really strong Democratic wave in November could help flip state legislative chambers in Florida and Georgia to Democrats, but both are long shots, and it’s more likely than not that Republicans keep their control of the governor’s mansion and state legislatures, meaning they’ll also have control of redistricting to shape the state’s politics for the next decade.
+A really strong Democratic wave in November could help flip state legislative chambers in Florida and Georgia to Democrats, but both are long shots, and it’s more likely than not that Republicans keep their control of the governor’s mansions and state legislatures, meaning they’ll also have control of redistricting to shape the states’ politics for the next decade.